spack/pypi-to-spack-package/README.md

 For every requirement / constraint that may apply, we take at most the best 10 matching versions.
 "Best" in the sense that we prefer final releases with largest version number.

+(If you don't want to generate *new* versions, but just clean up existing Spack packages with the exact same versions, use `./src/package.py generate --no-new-versions`)

 ## Support for specifiers / markers
 - ✅ `extra == "a" and extra == "b" or extra == "c"`: gets translated into